Pages: 232 Size: 5.5 x 8.5

-Raising Bean: Essays on Laughing and Living is a collection of narrative essays by W. S. Penn, a mixed-blood Native American writer.
-Penn’s essays are conversations with his granddaughter, who is lovingly referred to as "Bean," and now made available to a larger audience.
-Offered in the oral traditions of the Nez Perce, with satirical wit or a Native perspective on a range of ideas and events, Penn’s objective was to guide Bean toward adulthood while confronting society's interest in possessions, fairness, and status.
-Drawing on his own family history and Native mythology, Penn charts a way through life where each endeavor is a journey—an opportunity to love, to learn, or to interact—rather than the means to a prize at the end.
+Offered in the oral traditions of the Nez Perce, Native American writer W. S. Penn records the conversations he held with his granddaughter, lovingly referred to as "Bean," as he guided her toward adulthood while confronting society's interest in possessions, fairness, and status.
+Drawing on his own family history and Native mythology, Penn charts a way through life where each endeavor is a journeyan opportunity to love, to learn, or to interactrather than the means to a prize at the end.

 Comical and engaging, the essays in Raising Bean will appeal to readers of all backgrounds and interests, especially those with a curiosity in language, perception, humor, and the ways in which Native people guide their families and friends with stories.